MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 hero-attack sampling method, termed attack sample normalization, which samples the same number of examples for one whole attack process for all heroes.

+### Training

+#### Dataset

+The dataset for the system comes from the top 1% of players in Honor of Kings.
+In League of Legends, this would be equivalent to around Diamond III or above (as of 04/09/2021 in EUW).
+Each sample from the dataset contains features, labels, label weights, frame numbers and so on.
+The overall performance score of each player after the game and and a real-time score of each player during the game based on the player's performance is stored.
+An interesting thing to note here, the paper doesn't describe how this process is performed.
+This is a trend I have noticed in machine learning papers in general, but especially from some Chinese research papers where they can be suprisingly lacking in detail for crucial details like this.
+The method used to determine how a player is performing in the game may have an important impact on training the system, especially for a supervised learning system.

 <!-- Fill this in with a visual example of LDHH and HDLH.
 Refer to OpenAI blog and their
 target selection interactive figure -->